 Caro Hotel, Valencia

-Modern design hotel set in a 19th-century palace with a plunge pool and fine-dining restaurant
+Modern design hotel set in a 19th-century palace with minimalist interiors, preserved archaeological features, and a fine-dining restaurant

 Overview